BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 - memory_order_relaxed: Relaxed ordering; stores and loads are not synchronized, obeys happens-before relationships but does not obey SW relationships
 - memory_order_acquire-memory_order_release-memory_order_acq_rel: Acquire-release ordering; one step synchronization over relaxed ordering, release operation SW/ITHB an acquire operation
 - Template metaprogramming: Concepts, template specializations, template type deduction rules, traits, and type manipulation, static type checking

+I will introduce two examples in order to make some of the above issues clear:

+1. Unexperienced developers usualy suffer from the dangling pointers or the memory leaks.\
+The are many causes for the 1st one:

+- not managing a resource correctly (lack of RAII)
+- invalidated pointers (even STL containers can invalidate pointers/iterators to an element)
+- returning local variables
+- lack of exception safety (at least strong exception safety is required)
+- a race condition which invalidates invariants
+- etc

+and for the 2nd one:

+- missing or incomplete RAII
+- design errors: wrong ownership relations, wrong smart pointer usage, exceeding single responsibility principle
+- lack of exception safety (at least strong exception safety is required)
+- etc

+As can be seen from the above items, even a very fundamental issue like the validity of a pointer/reference requires a strong background while working with C++.

+2. Internet (e.g. stackoverflow) provides fast and summarized information which can be misleading in many cases.\
+Consider we need a data structure to store the elements of type T.
+As Stroustrup says that std::vector is the best choice in most of the cases.
+However, when we trace the time complexities of the operations on the containers, in some cases a list looks better than a vector (e.g. inserting an element at the middle).
+So, an unexperienced developer can easily prefer the list instead of a vector when she is informed about this time complexity issue.
+However, this is not the true in most of the cases.
+**I have never been to use a list data structure** because I know that its cumborsome.
+Any action which is not at the ends of the doubly linked list requires a traversal which keeps doing the pointer indirection between arbitrary memory locations.
+In other words, the time complexities given in the standard can be misleading.